Twitter to ban political ads in apparent swipe at Facebook

 “And, given the nature of the platform, people, publishers and politicians will still use Twitter to discuss politics organically, meaning that it won’t fully solve the problem of misinformation,” she said.

+David Herrmann, president of Hermann Digital LLC, a Los Angeles-based independent media buyer who works with direct-to-consumer brands, said he disagreed with the notion of banning political ads on any network, including Twitter.

+“Banning political ads doesn’t hurt presidential campaigns, it hurts local politics that are dependent on reach from paid” ads, he tweeted.

-Reporting by Trevor Hunnicutt; Additional reporting by Amal S in Bengaluru; Editing by Maju Samuel and Richard Chang
+Reporting by Trevor Hunnicutt; Additional reporting by Sheila Dang and Amal S in Bengaluru; Editing by Maju Samuel and Richard Chang